Nepley/Webgeardam/README.md

 The [SyncPlayer](https://github.com/Nepley/SyncPlayer) is include in the Webgeardam

+## Bingo

+The Webgeardam can manage Bingo (as in speedrun), and make room for player to play

 ## Nepgeadam Management

 The Webgeardam will be able to manage different part of the [Nepgeardam](https://github.com/Nepley/Nepgeardam) (WIP)